satellitecomponent/Neurite/README.md

         <li><strong>Interactive Fractal Network:</strong> Neurite's fractal interface acts as a personal, emergent, and contextually aware database of knowledge.</li>
         <li><strong>Intuitive Note Navigation:</strong> Effortlessly access and pull your notes into view, no matter where they are within the fractal landscape.</li>
       </ul>
-      <p>Fractals are the rabbit hole that this project seeks to increaingly dive into!</p>
+      <p>Fractals are the rabbit hole for endless exploration of thought!</p>
     </td>
     <!-- Right: Image -->
     <td valign="top" width="55%">